Jason Marquis: High school

 The second championship was in 1996 when the Pirates were 33–1; again over the George Washington Trojans (41–2).
 He pitched his team to a 5–1, 7-inning complete game victory in which he struck out 15 batters and did not allow any earned runs, while he himself hit a two-run triple, at Yankee Stadium.
 That capped a season in which he was 14–1 with a 0.40 ERA, and struck out 150 in 79 innings, while as a batter he tied a school season record with 11 home runs, drove in 45 runs, and batted .468.

 He received the Iron Horse Award as the top baseball player in the PSAL and The New York Daily News Player of the Year Award.
 Marquis was named to the All-America Second Team by the American Baseball Coaches Association and Rawlings.
 Anthony McCarron of The New York Daily News touted him as "perhaps the city's best high school player since ...
 Manny Ramirez," and Baseball America ranked him the 39th-highest prospect in the nation.
 He also played basketball at Tottenville, and on the academic side was a member of the National Honor Society.
 He was a teammate on the baseball team with Anaheim Angels catcher Tom Gregorio.
 One of his classmates at Tottenville was Chicago Bears defensive end Adewale Ogunleye.

 Draft

 The right-hander originally signed a letter of intent to play for the University of Miami, which offered him a scholarship.
-She relayed the message that he had been drafted by the Atlanta Braves in the first round, the 35th selection overall.
-Marquis was excited, and his team won the game and went on to win the city championship.
-He then opted out of his letter of intent, and signed with the Braves on July 18, 1996, for a reported $600,000 ($ today) signing bonus.
+A message was relayed he had been drafted by the Atlanta Braves in the first round, the 35th selection overall.
+Marquis was excited, his team won the game and went on to win the city championship.
+He then opted out of his letter of intent and signed with the Braves on July 18, 1996, for a reported $600,000 ($ today) signing bonus.